Wealthsimple and Betterment | Socially Responsible Robo-Advisors with a Human Connection

 Wealthsimple and Betterment are two robo-advisors that get a lot of focal time on Robo-Advisors Pros, and for good reason: they’re among the best robo-advisors when it comes to available features.
 Betterment, for one, is on our top five list of robo-advisors with the most assets under management and both Wealthsimple and Betterment are recommended robo-advisors for millennials.
 Read on to find out how the Wealthsimple vs. Betterment match up turns out.
 It’s a close contest!

-In this Wealthsimple vs. Betterment comparison post, we’ll walk you through the top features of each robo-advisor, take a close look at the benefits of each, and do a deep dive into their offerings so you can make the best choice for your own financial situation.
+In this Wealthsimple vs. Betterment comparison post, we’ll walk you through the top features of each robo-advisor, take a close look at the benefits of each, and do a deep dive into their offerings.

 If you’re not quite sure if a robo-advisor is for you, check out our pros and cons of robo-advisors article before diving into this Wealthsimple vs. Betterment comparison.